Magisk-Modules-Repo/liboemcryptodisabler/README.md

 - The module has been verified working on a multitude of devices, including a Samsung Galaxy S9+ (SM-G965F/DS) running Magisk 16.x/17.x on a variery of ROMs, a Samsung Tab S3 (SM-T820) running stock Android 8.0 and Magisk 16.x/17.x, and a Samsung Tab S4 (SM-T830) running stock Android 8.1 and Magisk 17.x.

+- The module has been verified working on a OnePlus 5 with Android 11 using Magisk v21.0.
 ## Links
 [Module's XDA forum thread](https://forum.xda-developers.com/apps/magisk/magisk-liboemcrypto-disabler-drm-t3794393)